spack/spack-gantry/docs/deploy.md

 - **`GITLAB_API_TOKEN`** - this token should have API read access
 - **`GITLAB_WEBHOOK_TOKEN`** - coordinate this value with the collection webhook
 - **`DB_FILE`** - path where the application can access the SQLite file
-- `PREDICT_STRATEGY` - optional mode for the prediction algorithm
-    - options:
-        - `ensure_higher`: if the predicted resource usage is below current levels, it will disregard the prediction and keep what would be allocated without Gantry's intervention